 Have you ever been tagged in an unflattering photo on Facebook?
 Perhaps you were caught at an unfortunate angle or when you were mid bite into a plump turkey burger?
 How do you handle being tagged in an unflattering photo, and what is the etiquette involved?
-Etiquette rule number one: always ask before tagging others in Facebook photos.
+Etiquette rule number one: always ask before tagging Facebook photos of other people.

 Q: “Is it polite to tag others in a photo on Facebook?”